All Episodes

 Let's say they get arrested again.

-They're out again, no bail.
+They're out again.

-Rejoined the you know, the anarchy.
+Rejoined the, you know, the anarchy.

 Unbelievable.